 - Speak their language.
 Some stakeholders are influenced by stories and anecdotes.
 Others want to see the numbers and statistics.
-You should have both, but build trust with each stakeholder individually by sharing the insights in the language they prefer – stories (qualitative) or statistics (quantitative).
+Build trust with each stakeholder by sharing the insights in the language they prefer – stories (qualitative) or statistics (quantitative).
 By speaking their language, rather than your own, you communicate in a way that resonates with the audience.

 Leading organizational change from VOC insights is one of the most difficult challenges for a CX leader.
 It’s also one of the most critical, because CX can’t show business value without creating change.
 These techniques and tactics will help you build awareness, commitment, and trust to turn your VOC insights into action.